flannelhead/blackstar/README.md

 * Antialiasing by 4x supersampling for smoother images
 * Easy, YAML based configuration
 * A simple CLI
+* Batch mode and sequence generator for creating animations

 ## What about the name?
 It is a tribute to David Bowie, referring to his last album.